Patient Group Pairing

 The scheme benefits students because it introduces them to rare disease early on in their career and helps them to understand the patient experience.
 They will learn a first-hand account of what it’s like to live with a rare disease in the hopes that they walk away with a new perspective on rare disease care, policy, research and treatment.

-Should you have any questions or concerns regarding the Patient Group Pairing Scheme, either as a patient group representative or as a student, please email one of the following:
+Should you have any questions or concerns regarding the Patient Group Pairing Scheme, either as a patient group representative or as a student, please email: [email protected]

 What is Expected of Patient Groups?